Lynn Hamilton (actress): Career

-Personal life
+Personal life and death

 Hamilton was married to poet and playwright Frank Jenkins for 49 years, from November 1964 until his death in August 2014.
-LaWanda Page, who costarred with Hamilton on Sanford and Son had a younger sister coincidentally also named "Lynn Hamilton".
+LaWanda Page, who costarred with Hamilton on Sanford and Son, had a younger sister coincidentally also named "Lynn Hamilton".
 This caused a rumor that the two actresses were sisters.
 Series lead Demond Wilson confirmed the rumor to be false in 2016.

+Hamilton died at her home in Chicago, on June 19, 2025, at the age of 95.